In this lab, you learn how to use pipeline options and carry out Map and Reduce operations in Dataflow.

 The goal of this lab is to learn how to write MapReduce operations using Dataflow.

-Start CloudShell and navigate to the folder containing the starter code for this lab:
+Navigate to the folder containing the starter code for this lab:

 What custom arguments are defined? ____________________

 How is the variable output_prefix in main() set? _____________________________

 How are the pipeline arguments such as --runner set? ______________________

 What are the key steps in the pipeline? _____________________________________________________________________________

 Which of these steps happen in parallel? ____________________________________

 Verify that you have the right version of pip (should be > 8.0):